aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/getting-started/_index.en.md

 weight: 10
 ---

-To perform this workshop, you need access to a computer with Wi-Fi and Microsoft Windows, MacOS, or Linux (Ubuntu, SUSE, or Red Hat) and one of the internet browsers such as:
+To perform this workshop, you need access to a computer with Wi-Fi, Microsoft Windows, MacOS, or Linux (Ubuntu, SUSE, or Red Hat) and one of the internet browsers such as:
 | Browser                   | Versions                      |
 | :---                      | :----                         |
 | Google Chrome             | Latest three versions         |